-Important Dates for the Mai family
+Early History of the Mai family

 This web page shows only a small excerpt of our Mai research.
 More information is included under the topic Early Mai History in all our PDF Extended History products and printed products wherever possible.

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Mai include Maiolo, Maione, Majo, Majone, Mai, Maitani, Maineri, Maio, Maioli, Maiolo, Majoli, Majolo and many more.